SLO | EN

 Prerequisits

-None for joining and work in the class.
-To take the exam: completed laboratory work and seminar.
+for joining and work in the class.
+To take the exam: completed coursework (minimum 80%) and the practical assignment.

 • : 15